jasonwoodard/rustbelt/docs/atlas/rust-belt-atlas-tech-plan.md

 | StoreId | Name | Type | Lat | Lon | GeoId | ChainFlag (opt) | Notes (opt) |

+`GeoId` is required when affluence covariates are supplied and is treated as a string identifier, even if the CSV parser infers a numeric type.

 ### Input: `affluence.csv`

 | GeoId | MedianIncome | PctHH_100kPlus | PctRenters | Population | Metro (opt) |